metaopt/torchopt/docs/source/index.rst

 - (Optional) For visualizing computation graphs
   - `Graphviz <https://graphviz.org/download/>`_ (for Linux users use ``apt/yum install graphviz`` or ``conda install -c anaconda python-graphviz``)

 Please follow the instructions at https://pytorch.org to install PyTorch in your Python environment first.
-Then run the following command to install TorchOpt:
+Then run the following command to install TorchOpt from PyPI:

 .. code-block:: bash